ValueInMotion/value-in-motion-agent/README.md

 ## 1. What It Is

+Innovation doesn't come from speed.
+It comes from velocity — speed with direction.
+Value flows through two forces: executives set direction, top-down; teams execute, bottom-up.
+When those two forces align, they create acceleration — velocity in action.
+That acceleration drives value in three steps: execution (remove friction), adoption (not just usage — the right people driving real value), and business outcome.
+Direction.
+Execution.
+Move the business.

 **Value in Motion is an agentic execution operating system for Customer Success.
 Adoption creates evidence, evidence validates outcomes, outcomes drive value — and value drives the decision to remediate, renew, or expand.
 Forty-four governed steps, handoff through renewal and expansion.**

 **ViM (Value in Motion)** is a closed-loop agentic execution process that turns an outcome goal into actions, learns from results, and keeps iterating until value is delivered.